top of page

 Salema Portugal Travel Guide:Best Things to See & Do

-Salema is one of the fishing villages between Lagos and Sagres, and it has gained natural appeal even with the growing popularity of the Algarve region.
-Surrounded by mountains and narrow streets with low white houses with red tile roofs, visitors can observe the authentic village of southerners of Portugal.
-This is because it is a slow-moving village with beautiful beaches and various activities, thus making it a perfect place to vacation.
+Salema Portugal is one of the fishing villages between Lagos and Sagres, and it has gained natural appeal even with the growing popularity of the Algarve region.
+In 2016, The Guardian called it one of the best beaches in the world, and Travel & Leisure called it one of the best-kept secrets.
+Surrounded by mountains and narrow streets lined with low white houses and red tile roofs, visitors can observe the authentic village of southern Portugal.

-Even today, it has retained part of its traditions where it was once a point of call for local fishermen.
-Another advantage is that the boats used in this type of fishing are in a row, giving the place a rather picturesque look; visitors can watch the fishermen mending their nets or getting ready for the following day's fishing.
+Even today, it has retained some of its traditions, which were once a point of call for local fishermen.
+Another advantage is that the boats used in this type of fishing are lined up in a row, giving the place a rather picturesque appearance; visitors can watch the fishermen mending their nets or preparing for the following day's fishing.

 Top Attractions and Things To Do in Salema